radiantearth/stac-api-spec/fragments/filter/README.md

 - It allows filtering by Item ID (`ids` parameter)
 - It allows filtering based on a single GeoJSON Geometry, rather than only a bbox (`intersects` parameter)

+However, it does not contain a formalized way to filter based on arbitrary fields in an Item.
+For example, there is no way to express the filter "item.properties.eo:cloud_cover is less than 10".

 ## Filter expressiveness

-This extension expands this functionality further with [OAFeat Part 3 CQL](https://portal.ogc.org/files/96288) by providing an expressive query language to construct more complex predicates.
+This extension expands the capabilities of Item Search with [OAFeat Part 3 CQL](https://portal.ogc.org/files/96288) by providing an expressive query language to construct more complex filter predicates.
 The operators are similar to those provided by SQL.
 The Simple CQL conformance class requires the logical operators `AND`, `OR`, and `NOT`; the comparison operators '=', `<`, `<=`, `>`, `>=`, `LIKE`, `IS NULL`, `BETWEEN`, `IN`; the spatial operator `INTERSECTS` and the temporal operator `ANYINTERACTS`.